smwhikeh/smwhikeh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Sophie a data-driven **Master of Public Health [MPH]** candidate at the [University of Washington Department of Global Health](https://globalhealth.washington.edu/).
-I recieved my Bachelor's degree from the [University of Washington](https://anthropology.washington.edu/) and doubled majored in Human Evolutionary Biology and Medical and Global Anthroplogy with a minor in Data Science.
+I recieved my Bachelor's degree from the University of Washington and doubled majored in **Human Evolutionary Biology** and **Medical Anthropology of Global Health** with a minor in **Data Science**.

 I have a strong passion for **applied biostatistics** and transformation of **complex datasets** into actionable insights.
 I have hands-on experience in R, Python and Java and I am skilled at **extracting**, **analyzing** and **quality-controlling data** to support **multidisciplinary research efforts**.